Most Expensive Streets In London: New Top 10

 Q3).
 Are these prices for residential properties only?

-Yes we aim to only include residential sales in this dataset.
-When you download sold house price data from HM Land Registry you can select a range of options including 'property types'.
-We have included detached houses, semi-detached houses, terraced houses and flat / maisonette in this data.
+Yes, we aim to only include residential sales in this dataset.
+When you download sold house price data from HM Land Registry, you can select a range of options, including 'property types'.
+We have included detached houses, semi-detached houses, terraced houses and flats / maisonette in this data.

 Q4).
 Does this property data include ALL sales?

 Yes.
-Whenever a property is sold in England and Wales it is recorded at HM Land Registry.
+Whenever a property is sold in England and Wales, it is recorded at HM Land Registry.
 This dataset for the most expensive streets comes directly from sold house price data provided by HM Land Registry.
 This is provided free of charge under the Open Government Licence.
+So, whether it's one of the cheapest properties in Wales or the most expensive streets in the country (in London) the dataset is directly from the Government and includes ALL property sales.